-The Pushkar Camel Fair is a fantastic, colourful madhouse where Hindu pilgrims, mystics, cattle traders, entertainers, tourists and camera crews mix with some 30,000 camels.
+The Pushkar Camel Fair in November is a fantastic, colourful madhouse where Hindu pilgrims, mystics, cattle traders, entertainers, tourists and camera crews mix with some 30,000 camels.

 Also known as Pushkar Mela or Pushkar Fair, every year this nine-day event turns into one of the world’s largest animal fairs when this small, sacred desert town in the Indian state of Rajasthan attracts over 200,000 visitors.

 From genuine, age-old Indian trading practices and chanting Hindu devotees all the way to the touristy Ferris wheel and snake charmers, via moustache competitions, camel racing, musicians, dancers and, most popular, a camel beauty contest where the animals are washed and bedecked in colourful attire – the Felliniesque Pushkar Camel Fair has got it all.

 Days before the official start of the fair, herders and traders of camels, horses and other cattle begin their journey to Pushkar to arrive in time for Karthik Purnima or full moon during one of Hinduism’s holiest months.
 Following tradition, the thousands of camel traders congregate just outside of town, swarming the desert’s sand dunes as far as the eye can see, where they set up their makeshift tent city.
 They not only buy and sell their livestock – this also marks an opportunity for villagers and tribal people to socialise and celebrate in what is a long-anticipated break from their hard desert lives.

 At the same time an enormous amount of Hindu pilgrims and devotees come together at Pushkar Lake to bathe in the holy waters and wash away their sins.
 Mentioned in Hindu scriptures as one of the five holy cities, Pushkar is home to India’s only temple of Lord Brahma – the creator god – and of utmost importance to Hindu devotees.